yugabyte/yugabyte-db/docs/content/latest/develop/ecosystem-integrations/metabase.md

 ## 1. Start local cluster with YSQL API enabled

 Follow [Quick Start](../../../quick-start/) instructions to run a local Yugabyte DB cluster.
-Test YugaByte DB's PostgreSQL compatible YSQL API as [documented](../../../quick-start/test-postgresql/) so that you can confirm that you have a PostgresSQL compatible service running on `localhost:5433`.
+Test Yugabyte DB's PostgreSQL compatible YSQL API as [documented](../../../quick-start/test-postgresql/) so that you can confirm that you have a PostgresSQL compatible service running on `localhost:5433`.

 ## 2. Load data